Read This First

 Prompt 1: Create a list of key terms in this content.
 Include their definitions.
 Provide a summary of the content, then assess it for factual accuracy, logical coherence, and testability.

-The section turns on Summary of Content.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Summary of Content in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-At this stage, the gain is not memorizing the conclusion but learning to think with Key Terms and Definitions, Summary of Content, and Profile of Sara Walker.
+Treat Key Terms and Definitions, Summary of Content, and Profile of Sara Walker as handles, not slogans.
 A map is successful only when it shows dependence, priority, and tension rather than a decorative list of parts.
 The main pressure comes from treating a useful distinction as final, or treating a local insight as if it solved more than it actually solves.

 Initial State